lmorg/murex/docs/commands/index.md

 ### Description

-Outputs an element from an array, map or table.
+Outputs an element or multiple elements from an array, map or table.

+Please note that indexes in _murex_ are counted from zero.

 ### Usage